sveltejs/svelte/.changeset/cool-turtles-travel.md

 'svelte': patch
 ---

-fix: ensure Svelte4Components do not sync flush
+fix: ensure custom elements do not sync flush on mount